apache/flink/docs/tutorials/fault_tolerance.md

 processed exactly once.
 Instead, it means that _every event will affect the state being managed by Flink exactly once_.

-If you don't need exactly once semantics, you can gain some performance by disabling barrier alignment.
-This is done by configuring Flink to use `CheckpointingMode.AT_LEAST_ONCE`.
+Barrier alignment is only needed for providing exactly once guarantees.
+If you don't need this, you can gain some performance by configuring Flink to use `CheckpointingMode.AT_LEAST_ONCE`, which has the effect of disabling barrier alignment.

 ### Exactly Once End-to-end